Generic Name: Omega-3-acid Ethyl Esters

 Prevention of Cardiovascular Events

-National Cholesterol Education Program (NCEP) expert panel has not recommended specific amount of omega-3 fatty acids for daily intake but does support AHA's recommendation to include fish in diet.4 Higher dietary intakes (1–2 g daily) identified by NCEP expert panel as an option for secondary prevention, but more definitive clinical trials required before such high dosages can be strongly recommended for either primary or secondary prevention.4
+Third Report of the National Cholesterol Education Program (NCEP) (Adult Treatment Panel [ATP] III) did not recommend specific amount of omega-3 fatty acids for daily intake but does support AHA's recommendation to include fish in diet.4 Higher dietary intakes (1–2 g daily) identified by ATP III as an option for secondary prevention, but more definitive clinical trials required before such high dosages can be strongly recommended for either primary or secondary prevention.4

 No special population recommendations at this time.13